drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 $$R_{ra,Tc\ } = \varepsilon_{F}\sigma\left( T_{g}^{2} + T_{\text{Tc}}^{2} \right)\left( T_{g} + T_{\text{Tc}} \right)\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (22)$$

-where $\varepsilon_{F}$ is the emissivity of the Frensel lens, 0.9, and $\sigma$ the Stefan-Boltzman constant, which is
+where $\varepsilon_{F}$ is the emissivity of the Frensel lens, 0.9, and $\sigma$ the Stefan-Boltzmann constant, which is

 5.67 x 10^-8^$\ $w/m^2^.K^4^.